-Successful passage of this exam is defined as achieving a predicted probability of passing the NCLEX-RN of 94-95%, as outlined in the ATI testing policy.
-Successful completion of exam is required for graduation.
-The comprehensive exam results will be posted on the student transcript as a pass/fail under the course number NURS 4901.
+Successful passage of this exam is defined as achieving a predicted probability of passing the NCLEX-RN of 94-95%, as outlined in the ATI Policy.
+Successful completion of exam is required for graduation and will be posted as a grade from the course number NURS 4901.

-ATI Policy Capstone Content Review/NURS4901 Comprehensive Exam
+E.Capstone Content Review/NURS4901 Comprehensive Exam

-Comprehensive Exam
+1. Comprehensive Exam

+a.
 The ATI Capstone Content Review will be utilized as a resource in the preparation of the Comprehensive Exam and ultimately the NCLEX-RN.
 This review has been integrated into the NURS 4901 Comprehensive Predictor Exam course.